Learning to Link and Compose Mathematical Functions

 Sketch the graphs and describe how they differ and why.

-4 Linking Functions Using Operations
+4 Linking Machines Using Operations

 You can not only compose two function machines, but also link them using an operation machine with operations like addition, multiplication, etc.